 In this paper, we proposed a FL-based CAC system with different priorities called FACS-MP.
-We evaluated and compared the performance of different fuzzy-based CAC systems.

-We evaluated the performance of the proposed FACS-MP system for different services and priorities.
-From the simulations results, we conclude that the proposed FACS-MP make a good differentiation for different services and priorities.
+We evaluated the performance of the proposed system for different services.
+We also compared the performance of the proposed system FACS-MP with our previous system FACS-P. From the simulations results, we conclude that the proposed FACS-MP make a good differentiation for different services.